 Instructions

 - Prepare your muffin pan by greasing each cup or placing muffin liners inside.
-Preheat the oven to 375 degree Fahrenheit.
-This is important to start with as you don't want the batter to sit too long.
+Preheat the oven to 375 degree Fahrenheit (190 C).
+This is important to start with, as you don't want the batter to sit too long.

-- Mix together the applesauce, eggs, oil, sweetener of choice, and vanilla until well combine.
+- In another large bowl mix together the applesauce, eggs, oil, sweetener of choice, and vanilla until well combined.

-- Pour the dry flour mix into the wet sugar mix, stir together just until mixed.
+- Pour the dry flour mix into the wet egg mixture, and add half the blackberries.
+Stir together just until mixed.
 Put batter into the muffin pan: a little less than ⅓ cup each to make 12 muffins.
 Distribute the leftover blackberries on top of the muffin batter.

-- Right away, place the muffins into the oven (375 F) for 18-20 minutes until cooked (they will spring back to the touch).
+- Right away, place the muffins into the oven 375 degrees Fahrenheit (190 C) for 18-20 minutes until cooked (they will spring back to the touch).
 Let them cool for a few minutes before removing them from the pan.

 I have just made these tonight to use up some eggs and they are delicious.
 I used brown sugar and EVOO because that was what I had it and they were great.
 Thank yoi